-From canoeing to whitewater kayaking to stand up paddle boarding, I’d venture to say Mr. Trudeau’s perspective can be applied to all forms of paddling adventure.
-Water has a natural pull on us humans — probably owing to it having that whole “crucial-to-human-survival” quality going for it.
+From canoeing to whitewater kayaking to stand-up paddle boarding, water has a natural pull on us humans — probably owing to it having that whole “crucial-to-human-survival” quality going for it.

-Want to take on waterfalls?
 Flowing through Sparwood and Fernie, the Elk River gets its start in the Canadian Rockies before flowing joining the Kootenay River in Koocanusa Lake.
 This river courses through classic Kootenay scenery: thick forests, icy blue water and our infamous Kootenay Rockies’ peaks.
-With several waterfalls you can drop, the Elk runs up to Class V and, according to one of BC’s top expedition paddlers, Mikkel St. Jean-Duncan, has one of the longest seasons in western Canada.
+With several waterfalls you can drop, the Elk runs up to Class V.

 Kicking Horse River